skiritan/aws-identity-round-robin-workshop/docs/delegation/build.md

 	3. Click **AWS Console**
 	4. Copy the **export** commmands under the **Credentials** section for the temporary credentials (you will need these in the next step.)
 	5. Click **Open Console** from the Event Engine window
-	6. Navigate to the <a href="https://us-east-1.console.aws.amazon.com/cloud9/home" target="_blank">AWS Cloud9</a> console.

 ??? info "Click here if you're at an AWS-sponsored event and AWS provided an account to you"